Console#

 print#

-print prints values in the console using the current cursor position.
+print displays text, numbers, or variable values in the Console using the current cursor position.

 Usage: